Picture this situation.

 - Utilizing their expertise to address issues.

-A day in the life of a PM revolves around juggling tasks for various projects.
+A day in the life of a PM revolves around juggling time-consuming tasks for various projects.
 The average PM leads anywhere between two to five projects at a time.

 Recommended reading: A Day in the Life of a Project Manager